Azure/open-service-broker-azure/docs/modules/mssql.md

 # [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/)

-Open Service Broker for Azure (OSBA) contains five Azure SQL Database services.
+Open Service Broker for Azure (OSBA) contains a number of Azure SQL Database services.
 These services enable you to select the most appropriate provisioning scenario for your needs.
 These services are:

 | Service Name | Description |
 |--------------|-------------|